 Key topics studied include:

 In your second year, you will examine social theory and research methods as they apply to childhood and youth.
 You will develop a range of research skills including research design, research methods and ethical issues.
-Theoretical approaches that shed light on different aspects of young people’s everyday lives, including youth cultures and subcultures and the process of becoming adult, will also be examined.
+Theoretical approaches and debates that shed light on different aspects of children and young people’s everyday lives such as education, health and well-being, risk-taking practices, social media and the process of becoming adult will also be examined.
 You will also examine children’s rights and safe-guarding, exploring what these mean for children and practitioners.

 Key topics studied include:

 The final year of your degree invites you to think critically about key contemporary issues facing children and young people.
-The topics covered include gender and sexuality issues, child poverty, racism, trauma and mental health, domestic violence, the care system, mentoring, and youth work.
-Throughout the year, we consider children's and young people’s lived experiences in relation to these topics and question to what extent the responses of society are helpful or harmful.
+The topics covered may include: gender and sexuality, child poverty, racism, trauma and mental health, domestic violence, the care system, alcohol and substance misuse and youth work.
+Throughout the year, we consider children's and young people’s lived experiences in relation to such topics and question to what extent the responses of society are helpful or harmful.
 You will also have the opportunity to do an independent research project on a topic of your choosing.

 Key topics studied include:

 With a degree in Childhood and Youth, you will be able to enter a number of careers, including youth and community work, local government, housing, health or educational sectors and the criminal justice and legal system as researchers, administrators or managers.

 The department of Social Work, Care and Justice also works closely with Person Shaped Support (PSS), one of the largest voluntary sector organisations on Merseyside.
 This partnership creates opportunities for you to hear directly from frontline practitioners and gives you the opportunity to undertake voluntary placements in relevant work areas.